About

 I'm Tobiloba Adedeji — a software engineer based in Lagos, Nigeria.
 I build infrastructure for AI agents and programs on Solana.
 I believe the best software is built in the open, with clear constraints, and a bias toward simplicity.

 Right now, I'm at Idyllic Labs, where I research and build agent-native infrastructure — tools that help organizations deploy, coordinate, and manage AI agents in production.
-Before that, I contributed to Million.js (16K+ stars), a virtual DOM replacement for React.
+Before that, I contributed to Million.js (16K+ stars), a virtual DOM replacement for React, and was featured on JS Party (Changelog), JavaScript Jabber, Front-End Fire, and HTML All The Things for that work.

 What I'm working on